microsoft/botbuilder-dotnet/doc/UserAgents.md

 ## Problem Being Solved
 The Bot Framework team needs to know more about the shape of Bots that are running.
 The shape of bots includes data such as the host operating system, the middleware components that are being used, and the Cognitive Services that are integrated into the Bot.

-This data is needed to effectivly prioritize features investments, as the process today is largley guesswork.
+This data is needed to effectively prioritize features investments, as the process today is largely guesswork.

 Data today around usage is implied from Nuget / NPM package downloads and GitHub activity.